-The waste tank has a capacity of 17 litres and must be emptied, at the latest, when the warning lamp is lit.
-It is advisable to empty the waste tank earlier.
-The warning lamp illuminates when the waste tank contains in excess of 15 litres.
-This indicates that a capacity of 2 litres is left, which will allow approximately five uses.
+The waste tank has a capacity of 17 litres and must be emptied at the latest when the red light in the level display lights up.
+The indicator lamp will light up when the waste tank can still take about 2 litres, which is about three uses.
+It is advisable to empty the waste tank earlier